windweller/Tinker/README.md

 ## Design Structure

 The `Operation` module is one of the base modules that faciliate processing.
+Add this trait to `DataContainer` if you want to conduct any operation on it.

 ## Modules